The Vikings have a reputation as fierce and bloody warriors that burned and pillaged their way through Europe in the 9th and 10th centuries.

 Erik the Red was a 10th-century Norwegian Viking warrior who fled Norway for Iceland after being exiled for manslaughter.

 An avid explorer, Erik later found Greenland and established the first Viking settlements there, which lasted 500 years.

 5. Freydis Eiríksdóttir

-A daughter of Eric the Red, Freydis is proof that Viking women could be just as fearsome Viking warriors as men.
+A daughter of Eric the Red, Freydis is proof that Viking women could be just as fearsome as men.

 6. Gunnar Hamundarson

-Gunnar was a 10th century Icelandic Viking warrior who was said to be capable of jumping his own body height while wearing full armour.
+Gunnar was a 10th-century Icelandic Viking warrior who was said to be capable of jumping his own body height while wearing full armor.
 He was also described as one of the most famous Viking warriors and as being the most beautiful man in the world.

 Unlike most Vikings, as well as fighting in close combat, he was a skilled archer and stone thrower.